DHBW-TINF24F/Team5-management-and-docs/PROJECT/CRS.md

 ### 6.2 Reliability

-The application must maintain stable operation under varying network conditions.
+The system must remain stable under varying network conditions.
 It shall handle network timeouts, invalid responses, and unavailable repositories without causing crashes or data loss.
 A mechanism for graceful degradation shall ensure that essential functions remain operational even when some data sources are offline.
 Session management must be robust, preserving login state until explicit logout or session timeout.
 Any unexpected behavior must be logged for later analysis.

 ### 6.3 Efficiency